piyushy6/piyushy6.github.io/_projects/5_project.md

 </div>
 <div class="caption">
-    On the left, a road goes through a tunnel.
-Right, in another hipster photoshoot, a lumberjack grasps a handful of pine needles.
+    On the left, sample dipped for electroplating process.
+Right, solar cell layer and substrate separated after ELO process.
 </div>

 - Experimented with different potential options for temporary substrates of solar cells, instead of conventional Ni/Cu plating.
 I found electrically conductive CU tape as a better alternative to the exisitng Ni/Cu plating in terms of both time and cost of processing.
 I experimented by pasting the tape on the solar cell layer material and annealing this sample.
 The results were comparable to Ni/Cu plating method.
 With this cheaper substrate, it became possible to quickly evalute new solar cells with different layer composition.